Larrysense/SOS/replit.md

 - **Caching**: React Query provides client-side caching, server-side caching can be added

 The application is designed as a self-contained philosophical experience with room for expansion into user accounts, social features, and enhanced analytics while maintaining its core atmospheric and introspective nature.

+## Recent Changes: Latest modifications with dates

+### January 27, 2025
+- **System Verdict Removal**: Removed the "System Verdict" section and accompanying text from results page for cleaner user experience
+- **Yes/No Agreement System**: Replaced "Do You Agree?" button with Yes/No options that record user responses to PostgreSQL database
+- **Admin Analytics Dashboard**: Created password-protected admin panel at `/admin` route with statistics view
+- **Database Integration**: Switched from MemStorage to PostgreSQL DatabaseStorage for agreement response tracking
+- **New Result Background**: Updated results page to use the latest provided background image
+- **Admin Authentication**: Simple admin key system (admin-key-2024) for accessing response analytics
+- **Response Statistics**: Admin dashboard shows agreement rates, response counts, and detailed breakdowns by archetype